goodguytim1/pwj-chrome-extension/readme.md

 - Provide padding for the update name modal
 - Make sure progress bar works with 0 completed items

-## TODO: Initialize action items on installation of the extension
+## DONE: Initialize action items on installation of the extension

 #### HINTS
 - Add functionality inside `background.js`
 - Use `chrome.runtime.onInstalled` function
 - Set action items in Chrome Storage to `[]`

-## TODO(TOGETHER): Add an EPIC animation for when adding a new action item
+## DONE(TOGETHER): Add an EPIC animation for when adding a new action item
 - Create an `animateDown()` function
 - Animate from `opacity: 0` to `opacity: 1`
 - Animate the full height of element
 - Call the funcation after rendering it

-## TODO: Add an EPIC animation for when deleting an action item
+## DONE: Add an EPIC animation for when deleting an action item

 #### HINTS:
 - Create an `animateUp()` function where we will animate the action item when deleting it